Copy-Move Image Forgery Detection Based on Evolving Circular Domains Coverage: Proposed Copy-Move Forgery Detection Scheme

 We extract block features from two separate circular domains centered on a matched pair.
 Then, we compare those features, and if they are similar enough, the corresponding circular domains will be covered.
 However, different features have different ways to measure their similarity.
 We usually employ the Euclidean distance to measure the resemblance of PCET moments because its dimension is constant.
 If the Euclidean distance between ${\bm{F}}_{\rm{1}}^{{\rm{PCET}}}$ and ${\bm{F}}_{\rm{2}}^{{\rm{PCET}}}$ is smaller than the predefined threshold $K_{\rm{PCET}}$, it will be considered as a matched pair, i.e.,

 Concerning the DCT coefficients, the dimension of the matrices depends on the size of sub image blocks.
 Consequently, large sub image blocks are stored in grand matrices, which is not conducive to computation.
-Thus, we use singular value decompositions (SVD) \cite{b37,b38} to decompose the extracted DCT coefficients matrices, i.e.,
+Thus, we use singular value decompositions (SVD) \cite{b37,b38} to decompose the extracted DCT coefficients matrices, i.e., where $\bm{U}$ and $\bm{V}$ are unitary matrices and $\bm{\Lambda}$ is a diagonal matrix whose entries are the singular values of $\bm{F}^{\rm{DCT}}$.
+Since $\bm{\Lambda}$ contains the basic information of $\bm{F}^{\rm{DCT}}$, and its maximum value includes most of the basic information of $\bm{F}^{\rm{DCT}}$, we choose the maximum value $\lambda$ of $\bm{\Lambda}$ to represent $\bm{F}^{\rm{DCT}}$ of a circular domain, i.e.,